 Outside areas and boundaries

 Repair category 1

 Notes The boundaries appear reasonably well defined and are in adequate condition.
 Regular maintenance will be required.
 You should verify with your conveyancer the extent of the boundaries attaching to the property.
-There are trees in close proximity to the property.
-While no associated damage was noted, trees can cause problems to the structures and services in shrinkable sub-soils.
+The masonry boundary wall to the front elevation will require maintenance.